bitcoinops/bitcoinops.github.io/_topics/en/miniscript.md

 ## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"
 primary_sources:
-    - title: Interactive Miniscript Demo
+    - title: Interactive miniscript demo
       link: http://bitcoin.sipa.be/miniscript/

 ## Optional.
 Each entry requires "title", "url", and "date".
 May also use "feature: